BetterAndroid/Hikage/docs-source/src/en/guide/home.md

 This project is currently in its early stages, and there may still be some problems or lack of functions you need.

-If possible, feel free to submit a PR to contribute features you think are needed to this project or goto [GitHub Issues](repo://issues) to make suggestions to us.
+If possible, feel free to submit a PR to contribute features you think are needed to this project, or go to [GitHub Issues](repo://issues) to make suggestions to us.